cmillion/gPhoton/docs/UserGuide.md

 15. _N/A_

 ##Common Questions, Issues, and Gotchas
 1. **"My data is not available!"** You can verify that data for your desired target does or does not exist in the database and present by using the `gFind` commands described above.
 If data for your target is not available, there are two possible explanations: (1) we have not yet loaded those observations into the photon database, or (2) that target was never observed by the GALEX mission.
-As of this writing, we have only loaded about 5% of the total GALEX corpus into the photon database.
+As of this writing, we have loaded all direct imaging data up through the GR6/7 release, which corresponds to the end of the NASA-funded mission and beginning of the CAUSE phase.
 You can confirm that your target was, indeed, observed by GALEX by searching for it in the [GALEX Catalog](http://galex.stsci.edu/GR6/?page=mastform).
-If your target was, indeed, observed by GALEX but has not yet been loaded into the gPhoton database, please contact Chase Million (chase.million@gmail.com) and Bernie Shiao (shiao@stsci.edu) with your target coordinates, and we will try to prioritize the associated data.
 2. **Exposure Time.** (Or **"Why isn't the exposure time equal to the bin width?"**) When calculating the exposure time of a GALEX observation, one cannot simply subtract the end time from the start time.
 This _raw exposure time_ (t<sub>raw</sub>) must be adjusted into an _effective exposure time_ (t<sub>eff</sub>) which takes into account certain microchannel plate detector properties.
 In particular, the raw exposure time must be adjusted by both the _shutter_ (t<sub>shut</sub>) and the _deadtime ratio_ such that: t<sub>eff</sub> = (t<sub>raw</sub> - t<sub>shut</sub>) x deadtime.
 In general, you can expect t<sub>eff</sub> ~= 0.8 * t<sub>raw</sub>, though the actual ratio varies wildly as a function of field brightness and the intersection of bin boundary times with observation time ranges.
     * **Shutter Correction.** GALEX did not observe all parts of the sky at all times.
 Even when GALEX was observing a particular part of the sky, there were times when little or no usable data was actually recorded.
 Data for specific targets or time ranges might exist but still be (practically) unusable for a variety for a variety of reasons which may include (1) that the spacecraft was not observing at nominal high voltage ("HVNOM"), (2) the spacecraft was observing a different part of the sky or in spectroscopic ("grism") mode, (3) a valid aspect solution could not be reconstructed from the available data (perhaps due to too few detectable reference stars), or (4) there was a temporary gap in the data due to a spacecraft or data transmission anomaly.
 The _shutter correction_ accounts for these gaps by conceptualizing a "virtual shutter" that is considered closed whenever a gap of 0.05 seconds occurs in the data covering a particular source (as determined by boresight center and detector width) and within a particular time range.
 The integrated time of all such 0.05 second gaps in any given time range (t<sub>shut</sub>) is subtracted from t<sub>raw</sub>.